Radbuglet/autoken/README.md

 ### Dealing With Dynamic Dispatches

-AuToken resolves dynamic dispatches by collecting all possible dispatch targets ahead of time based around what gets unsized to what and assumes that any of those could be called.
+AuToken resolves dynamic dispatches by collecting all possible dispatch targets ahead of time based around what gets unsized to what and assumes that any of those concrete types could be called by an invocation of a given unsized type.
 This can occasionally be overly pessimistic.
 You can help this along by making the dynamically dispatched traits more fine grained.
 For example, instead of using an `FnMut(u32, i32, f32)`, you could use an `FnMut(PhantomData<MyHandlers>, u32, i32, f32)`.
 Likewise, if you have a trait `MyBehavior`, you could parameterize it by a marker generic type to make it even more fine-grained.

 If something is really wrong, you could, once again, use [`assume_black_box`](https://docs.rs/autoken/latest/autoken/fn.assume_black_box.html) to hide the unsizing coercions that create these dynamic dispatch targets.
 Once again, this is,